 h.
 Risks Related to the Regulation of Sectors in which the Issuer operates

-We operate in a sector that is highly regulated by government agencies, in particular the Ministry of Education (MEC), which draw up laws and regulations, the non-compliance of which may lead to inspections, administrative procedures or legal actions against higher education institutions, which may have adverse effects on their business.
+The Company operates in a sector that is highly regulated by government agencies, in particular the Ministry of Education (“MEC“), which draw up laws and regulations, the non-compliance of which may lead to inspections, administrative procedures or legal actions against higher education institutions, which may have adverse effects on their business.

 The higher education sector is subject to federal laws and extensive government regulation imposed, among others, by the MEC and its agencies, such as the National Council of Education (“CNE”), INEP and the National Commission for the Evaluation of Higher Education (“CONAES”).